Bitcoin-com/wormhole-scaffold-next/README.md

 BITBOX scaffolds are basic apps w/ bindings to your local running BITBOX.
 They allow a developer to hit the ground running and waste no time w/ app set up and configuration.

-This scaffold is basic [nextjs](https://zeit.co/blog/next5) app w/ BITBOX bindings It already has `BITBOX` instantiated and is ready to roll.
+This scaffold is a basic [nextjs](https://zeit.co/blog/next5) app w/ `BITBOX` instantiated and ready to roll.

 This project was bootstrapped with [Create Next App](https://github.com/segmentio/create-next-app).